 Eight Best Places to Visit When in Southeast Asia

 Southeast Asia has a lot of cool places to visit.
 There is so much to explore.
 The beauty you will experience is absolutely incomparable to all the other continents.
-If you travel Southeast Asia for a longer term, then you will make wonderful memories, that last for life.
+If you travel to Southeast Asia for a longer-term, then you will make wonderful memories, that last for life.
 But there are definitely a couple places that stand out compared to the rest.
 These are my personal 8 best places to visit in Southeast Asia.

 Halong Bay, Vietnam

 Halong Bay was an easy one of the best places I have seen in my entire life so far.
 I can still remember it like it was yesterday when I was driving my motorbike along the coastline and all of a sudden I could slowly see some silhouettes of wonderfully shaped rocks in the distance…

 A moment that I will probably never forget.
 I recommend to anyone, who is traveling Vietnam, to do a boat tour at Halong Bay.
 It is not only a lot of fun, but it is also incredibly beautiful.
 There is a reason why it is a UNESCO World Heritage site.

 Dalat is kind of an insider.
 It lies in the south of Vietnam.
 Not many people know this small but very beautiful city.
 It is not only Dalat itself, that fascinated me.
 It is also the whole area around it.
 All the valleys, hills and untouched forests are something truly special.

 Especially when you drive around with your own motorbike.
 It is the best way to explore Vietnam and all its pretty places.
 If I would have to choose the place I would go back to in this country, I’d take Dalat for sure